w3c/wai-website/pages/about/groups/task-forces/research-questions.md

 The objective of the Research Questions (RQ) Task Force is to identify:

 * accessibility barriers and knowledge gaps in emerging and future web technologies, and
-* research findings, researchers, and research opportunities to inform those barriers and fill those gaps, where possible.
+* research opportunities to inform those barriers and fill those gaps, where possible.

 {::nomarkdown}
 {% include box.html type="end" %}